jamesgray007/hoai-course/src/week-1/ai-opportunity-audit-prompt.md

 **1. [Workflow Name]**
 - Current time investment: X hours/week
-- Frustration level: [High/Medium based on score]
+- Priority Score: X (validated by AI analysis)
 - Why this matters: [Strategic value in one sentence]
-- What I want AI to do: [Brief description]
+- What I want AI to do: [Specific capability]

 **2. [Workflow Name]**
-- [Same format]
+- Current time investment: X hours/week
+- Priority Score: X
+- Why this matters: [One sentence]
+- What I want AI to do: [Specific capability]

 **3. [Workflow Name]**
-- [Same format]
+- Current time investment: X hours/week
+- Priority Score: X
+- Why this matters: [One sentence]
+- What I want AI to do: [Specific capability]

-**Biggest insight from this audit:** [1-2 sentences - personal revelation]
+**Biggest insight from this audit:** [1-2 sentences about what the AI analysis revealed that I didn't see in my manual scoring - include any surprises from conversation history analysis]

 ---

-## Personalization Requirements

-Before you finalize:
-- ✅ Use MY exact language from the speed round
-- ✅ Don't assume—ask clarifying questions if my answers are vague
-- ✅ Consider realistic time estimates (don't inflate)
-- ✅ Be honest if something ISN'T a good AI opportunity
-- ✅ Match my tone (professional, strategic, outcome-focused)

 ---

-## Output Format Reminder

-**Do NOT include:**
-- ❌ Long preambles or motivational fluff
-- ❌ Generic AI opportunity lists (must be MY specific tasks)
+## Critical Instructions

+**You MUST:**
+- ✅ Actually search our conversation history - don't just analyze the 10 answers
+- ✅ Reference your memory of my role, goals, and work patterns
+- ✅ Quote specific examples from our past conversations when identifying hidden patterns
+- ✅ Be honest if you disagree with a priority - explain your reasoning
+- ✅ Identify workflows I'm avoiding or not doing consistently
+- ✅ Use my actual language and communication style

+**You must NOT:**
-- ❌ Build specifications (that's next lesson)
+- ❌ Only analyze the 10 Speed Round answers (that's just Level 1)

-**DO include:**
-- ✅ Every task I mentioned, scored systematically
-- ✅ Clear numerical Priority Scores for ranking
-- ✅ Forum-ready Top 3 summary I can copy-paste
-- ✅ Honest assessment (some tasks might score LOW—that's valuable data)
+- ❌ Make generic suggestions that could apply to anyone
+- ❌ Ignore patterns from our conversation history
+- ❌ Be overly cautious - challenge my thinking if you see blind spots

 ---

-**Now analyze my workflows and show me where AI can give me back 5-10 hours per week.**
+**Now analyze my workflows using ALL available context - Speed Round answers, conversation history, and your memory of my work.**